Skip to content Skip to footer navigation

 CHOICE verdict

-Could this be the way to level up your grilling?
-Hibachis are known for their ability to deliver searing heat while infusing food with a charcoal flavour, and the Japanese Korean Ceramic Hibachi BBQ Table Grill from Amazon managed to impress our expert testers.
-The meat and fish was moist and succulent, with the hibachi having similar cooking times to a regular barbecue.
-For those short on space, hibachis are small, portable and easy to store, and we also found they weren't a chore to clean – the grill plate, which may need a soak, can easily fit in your kitchen sink or dishwasher.
-You'll need to factor in the additional cost of using binchotan, the recommended charcoal (we paid $28.30 for 4kg), but you won't be disappointed with the results.
+The Japanese Korean Ceramic Hibachi BBQ Table Grill from Amazon impressed our expert testers.
+The meat and fish we cooked on it were moist and succulent, and the cooking times were similar to a regular barbecue.
+For those short on space, hibachis are a small, portable and easy to store option, and the one we tested wasn’t a chore to clean – the grill plate, which may need a soak, can easily fit in your kitchen sink or dishwasher.
+You'll need to factor in the additional cost of using binchotan, the recommended charcoal (we paid $29.99 for 4kg), but you won't be disappointed with the results.

 Contact: amazon.com.au